tgstation/tgstation/tools/tradingCards/README.md

 For more details on the formats read Format.txt.
 It goes further in depth on how this all works, and what means what.
 For our purposes you only need to know a couple things.
 There are 2 formats we use to edit and add cards.
-One is made to be inerfaced by you, and one by dreammaker I'll be covering the first for now.
+One is made to be interfaced by you, and one by dreammaker I'll be covering the first for now.

 There are a couple variables that we store.
 You can modify any one of these.